 If you think you have a bed bug problem, check for live bed bugs or shells in the following areas:

 The best way to treat bed bugs is Integrated Pest Management (IPM), which combines a variety of techniques and products that pose the least risk to human health and the environment.

-The best method of treating bed bugs is a heat treatment, because heat can kill all stages of the bed bug, ranging from eggs to adult bed bugs.
-Heat treatments are able to reach inaccessible areas that chemicals or other pesticides can’t.
-Using heat is also the safest method to control a bed bug infestations.
+The best method of treating bed bugs is a steam treatment, because heat can kill all stages of the bed bug, ranging from eggs to adult bed bugs.
+Steam treatments are able to reach inaccessible areas that chemicals or other pesticides can’t.
+Using steam is also the safest method to control bed bug infestations.

-Other elements of a successful IPM program in addition to heat treatments are:
+Other elements of a successful IPM program in addition to steam treatments are:

 Even the cleanest homes and hotels can have bed bugs.